- This event has passed.

 - 2pm: Elizabeth Gow, John Rylands Library – ‘Books and bathing at Stretford Town Hall’.
 Elizabeth will be giving a talk about Enriqueta Rylands, of Longford Hall.
 Enriqueta was the founder of the John Rylands Library and helped to develop the library and swimming baths at, what was then, Stretford Town Hall.

 - 3pm: Rock against Racism Xmas Party – join us to share your memories of Stretford Civic Theatre’s most notorious gig – the Rock Against Racism Xmas Party.
-We will be joined by Bernie Wilcox, one of the organisers of the gig, Una Baines, who played with The Fall, and Chris Hewitt from Ozit Records, who have recently reissued a recording of The Fall’s set from the night.
+We will be joined by Bernie Wilcox, one of the organisers of the gig, Una Baines, who played as a member of The Fall, as well as Chris Hewitt from Ozit Records, who have recently reissued a recording of The Fall’s set from the night.

 Photo credit: Bernie Wilcox